Fluff is great when talking about a sweet confectionary marshmallow product. It is not great when talking about market research output.

 Let’s now look at how we translate this persona profile into actionable marketing and sales decisions.

-Each of the discrete persona areas—perspectives, business problems, where they learn more, budget authority, and software evaluation—all lead to extremely tangible marketing and sales activities.
+Each persona’s perspectives, business problems, where they learn more, budget authority, and software evaluation all lead to extremely tangible marketing and sales activities.

 Marketing Action